jocoly/DiscordAISandbox/README.md

 `!upscale`

--Submits the first attachment for processing using the Stable Diffusion 2x upscale model pipeline.
+-Submits the first attachment for processing using the Stable Diffusion 2x upscale model pipeline if the command is sent as a standalone message.

 -Submits the first attachment from the reference message if the command is sent as a reply.